mpascha61/Engineering_4_Notebook/README.md

 ### Assignment Description

-Landing Area part 2 takes the
+Landing Area part 2 takes the area code from Landing Area 1 and displays the triangle created on the OLED.

 ### Evidence